McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 This works for block as well as inline math but is only available if you are using the [passthrough configuration](#passthrough-configuration).

-With passthrough configuration you can just drop your math without enclosed by shortcodes or codefences but no settings from the [parameter table](#parameter) are available.
+With passthrough configuration you can just drop your math without enclosed by shortcodes or Markdown codefences but no settings from the [parameter table](#parameter) are available.

 ````md
 $$\left|